Convict transport CANDAHAR to VDL, 1842

 Port Officers’ Forms: Series MB2/39 (TAHO)

-Thirty years later, Thomas Nevin would photograph some of these same convicts who had re-offended after serving their term and who were imprisoned again at the Port Arthur penitentiary and Hobart Gaol .
-A comprehensive list of the Candahar convicts is available online at the Tasmanian Heritage and Archives Office.
-Thomas Nevin’s photographs of convicts – i.e. police identification mugshots – are held at the NLA, QVMAG, Mitchell Library NSW and TMAG.
-His photograph of Candahar convict John Appleby is held at the National Library of Australia [P1029/51: carte no.84].
+Thirty years later, government contractor Thomas J. Nevin would photograph some of these same convicts who had re-offended after serving their term and who were imprisoned again at the Port Arthur penitentiary and Hobart Gaol .
+The list of Candahar convicts, 1842 is available online at the Tasmanian Heritage and Archives Office.
+Thomas Nevin’s photographs of 1870s convicts – i.e. police identification mugshots – are held at the NLA, QVMAG, Mitchell Library NSW and TMAG.
+This photograph by Nevin of prisoner John Appleby is held at the National Library of Australia.
+Appleby was tried for receiving stolen plate in July 1871 and sentenced to six years at the Hobart Gaol.
+His petition for discharge in June 1873 was declined by the Attorney-General’s Office; on the 20th September 1873 he was transferred to the Hobart Gaol, Campbell St. from the Port Arthur prison where Thomas J. Nevin photographed him on being received.
+Two years later, on the 13th August 1875, the residue of Appleby’s sentence was remitted.
+Read more about John Appleby here.

 On the 10th August 1842 the Candahar departed Hobart Town, Van Dieman’s Land for Sydney, N.S.W, arriving on Tuesday the 16th August 1842 laden with government stores.
 Captain Day and family proceeded to Maitland.